bcooperstl/advent-of-code-2021/documentation/day14.md

 ## Part 2 Requirements ##

+Same as part 1, but run the insertion 40 times instead of 10 times.

 ### Input Format ###

 The first line of the linput is the polymer template.
 It is a string.